 Further course information

-Digital Communication and Culture suits people in creative, strategic and project management roles in the industries where changes in information and communication technologies are having the most dramatic impact.
-These industries are diverse, from traditional media, the public sector, advertising, education, museums, culture, entertainment, web, telecommunications, IT and games.
-The courses will be particularly valuable for professionals moving into the emerging content, services and leadership roles opening up in broadband, mobile telecommunications and computer entertainment.
-Professionals who wish to move into a leadership role in any of these fields would benefit greatly from these programs.
+Digital Communication and Culture suits people in creative, strategic and project management roles in industries where changes in information and communication technologies are having the most dramatic impact.
+These industries are diverse, and include traditional media, the public sector, advertising, education, museums, culture, entertainment, web, telecommunications, IT and games.
+This program is particularly valuable for professionals moving into the emerging content, services and leadership roles opening up in broadband, mobile telecommunications and computer entertainment.

 Admission to candidature for the Graduate Certificate in Digital Communication and Culture requires:

-(a) a bachelor’s degree from the University of Sydney or equivalent institution, with a major in a relevant subject area in the humanities or social sciences; or
+(a) a bachelor’s degree from the University of Sydney or an equivalent qualification or

 (b) equivalent professional experience in a relevant field.